-7.4 The Institute will reimburse expenses only upon receipt of a written request by the arbitral tribunal which sets out, in a readily comprehensible form, a summary of all the expenses each arbitrator has incurred and for which each arbitrator seeks reimbursement from the Institute (the "Cost Submission").
-The Cost Submission must specify the type of expenses (for instance, travel costs, accommodation costs, costs related to the arrangement of a hearing, fees and expenses paid to a tribunal-appointed expert) each arbitrator has incurred and the amount thereof.
+7.4 The Institute will reimburse expenses only upon receipt of a written request by the arbitrator which sets out, in a readily comprehensible form, a summary of all the expenses the arbitrator has incurred and for which he or she seeks reimbursement from the Institute (the "Cost Submission").
+The Cost Submission must specify the type of expenses (for instance, travel costs, accommodation costs, costs related to the arrangement of a hearing, fees and expenses paid to a tribunal-appointed expert) the arbitrator has incurred and the amount thereof.

-7.5 If the arbitral tribunal requests reimbursement of its expenses from the advance on costs in the course of the proceedings, the tribunal must submit the Cost Submission referred to in Article 7.4 above to the Institute simultaneously with the request.
-Otherwise, the Cost Submission must be submitted when the arbitral tribunal requests the Institute to determine the costs of the arbitration in accordance with Article 47 of the Rules.

-7.6 In case of a three-member tribunal, the arbitrators should coordinate their individual requests for reimbursement of expenses so that the arbitral tribunal can submit one joint Cost Submission to the Institute.
-The Institute may set a time limit for the filing of the Cost Submission.
-If the arbitral tribunal fails to file the Cost Submission with the Institute within the set time limit, the Institute may dismiss any arbitrator's request for reimbursement of expenses.
-In that case, the expenses will be carried by the arbitrator.

-7.7 The Institute may, in its discretion, require any arbitrator to specify his or her request for reimbursement of expenses, and require that the arbitrator provides the Institute with receipts or other documents that support the request for reimbursement of expenses.
-Each arbitrator is personally liable towards the parties for the accuracy of the information given to the Institute in connection with his or her request for reimbursement of expenses.
+- 7.5 If the arbitrator requests reimbursement of his or her expenses from the advance on costs in the course of the proceedings, the arbitrator must submit the Cost Submission referred to in Article 7.4 above to the Institute simultaneously with the request.
+Otherwise, the Cost Submission must be submitted when the arbitrator requests the Institute to determine the costs of the arbitration in accordance with Article 45 of the Rules. - 7.6 The Institute may set a time limit for the filing of the Cost Submission.
+If the arbitrator fails to file the Cost Submission with the Institute within the set time limit, the Institute may dismiss the arbitrator's request for reimbursement of expenses.
+In that case, the expenses will be carried by the arbitrator. - 7.7 The Institute may, in its discretion, require the arbitrator to specify his or her request for reimbursement of expenses, and require that the arbitrator provides the Institute with receipts or other documents that support the request for reimbursement of expenses.
+An arbitrator is personally liable towards the parties for the accuracy of the information given to the Institute in connection with his or her request for reimbursement of expenses.
 The Institute shall not be liable to any party for any false or misleading information given to it by any arbitrator.

-8. Payments to a secretary appointed by an arbitral tribunal
+8. Payments to a secretary appointed by an arbitrator